pvkshanuka/Java8/readme.txt

 Java 8 new features

+1) Can define methods in Iterfacers
-1) Functional programming
+2) Functional programming
-2) Lambda expression
+3) Lambda expression
-3) Stream API
+4) Stream API